CoderKingQ/Monopoly/README.md

 A UML Class Diagram which shows and describes the structure of our monopoly system.
 It shows the classes, their attributes and methods.
 It also shows the relationship between classes.

 ### UML Sequence Diagram:
-There are 3 sequence diagrams that show the interactions for when a
+There are 4 sequence diagrams that show the interactions for when a
   - A player buys a property/railroad/utility
   - A player pays rent on a property and goes bankrupt
   - An A.I buys a property
+  - A Player buys a house

 # Issues to be addressed
-- Organize code better
+- Update frames better
-- Display player names in a more visually appealling way

 # Future Milestones/Roadmap:
 As the project progresses, the following would be added: